awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 arn:aws::batch:*region*:*account*:compute\-environment/*compute\-environment\-name*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.
 **Job**
 arn:aws:batch:*region*:*account*:job/*jobId*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.
 **Job Definition**
 arn:aws:batch:*region*:*account*:job\-definition/*definition\-name*:*revision*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.
 **Job Queue**
 arn:aws:batch:*region*:*account*:job\-queue/*queue\-name*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.
 **Condition keys**
 `aws:RequestTag/${TagKey}` \(String\)
 Filters actions based on the tags that are passed in the request\.